uddipan/Geometry_library/Geometry_library/README.md

 # Geometry_library
-Simple C++ header only library for computational geometry problems
+Simple C++ header only library for computational geometry problems.

 Just Copy the GeomLib folder into your project and include GeomHeader.h